In this, the second article in our occult studies course we will examine the world of the Occult, about which there are so many misconceptions.

 Imposters of Truth and pretenders to Wisdom

 Those seekers who DO 'develop their critical faculties' and gain 'invaluable experience' through their encounters with the fantastical teachings of the many charlatans who infest the Occult Jungle are the fortunate few.
 Many are not so lucky.
 We could recount many true stories from our own personal experience of those who have lost their health, homes, families and in some cases, their sanity, through falling into the clutches of such imposters of Truth and pretenders to Wisdom.
-The sad part of all this is that one infamous 'Magician' of the last century, to whom hundreds of websites pay homage, and who is regarded by many occultists as the greatest teacher of "magick", allegedly died muttering "I am perplexed."
+The sad part of all this is that Aleister Crowley, who is widely regarded by many occultists as the greatest teacher of 'magick' (sic), allegedly died muttering "I am perplexed."

-We have no doubt he was very 'perplexed', for after a life of self-indulgent hedonism which makes the excesses of many of our present-day "celebrities" seem like the most austere asceticism, the Higher Self of this poor unfortunate probably found itself in conditions it did not expect; conditions very similar to those we describe on our Religious quotes and occult maxims page.
-This despite a lifetime spent employing innumerable spells, conducting rituals, invoking demons, taking drugs, madly waving wands, pentacles, swords, daggers, and all the other weird and wonderful paraphernalia associated in the popular imagination with "magick".
-What a farcical and fruitless waste of time and energy it all was...to awaken from the dream of earthly life to find it all counted for NOTHING!
+We have no doubt he was very 'perplexed'!
+After death this poor unfortunate 'magus' probably found himself in conditions his life of self-indulgent hedonism and unbridled sensuality had not prepared him for; conditions very similar to those encountered by Howard Storm in his Near Death Experience (NDE).
+This must have come as a very great surprise to '"the Beast 666", as he called himself, given that he had spent the better part of his days and nights employing innumerable spells, conducting rituals, invoking demons, taking drugs, madly waving wands, pentacles, swords, daggers, and all the other weird and wonderful paraphernalia associated in the popular imagination with the so-called 'occult.'
+What a farcical and fruitless waste of time and energy it all was. . .to awaken from the dream of earthly life to find it all counted for NOTHING!
 No wonder he was 'perplexed'!!

-We have given no names of such persons, groups, or 'illuminati' orders, although our wide experience could provide enough material for a large book, exposing such nefarious organisations and vultures in human form in no uncertain manner.
-But knowing also that the great Laws can take abundant care of all such beings, and not wishing to be the instrument that gives the first impetus to the operation of these Laws, and feeling a great deal of pity towards these troubled individuals, who are sometimes driven to their unholy endeavours to make a living out of the follies of the unsuspecting, we have refrained—at any rate for the present . . .
+Our wide experience of individual occultists, magicians, and mystical and occult groups of all kinds would provide enough material for a large book, exposing such nefarious organisations and vultures in human form in no uncertain manner.
+But knowing also that the great occult Laws can take abundant care of all such beings, and not wishing to be the instrument that gives the first impetus to the operation of these Laws, and feeling a great deal of pity towards these troubled individuals, who are sometimes driven to their unholy endeavours to make a living out of the follies of the unsuspecting, we have mostly refrained.
+Among the rare exceptions to this rule are Franz Bardon and 'Dr' Maurice Doreal, whom we have written about at some length elsewhere on our website.

 Many seekers are drawn into the Occult through an interest in psychology and astrology, healing, philosophy, metaphysics, or simply because they want to 'become a better person' and help others.
 But there are seekers whose motives are less pure . . .
 Some are looking for new, forbidden 'thrills' to fill the vacuum of their empty, selfish existence, others want to contact 'spirits' (or command demons), and acquire "magical" powers with which to impress their silly friends.
 Very often such desires contain a strong sexual element and a lust for power, which are invariably impure because entirely selfish.
 Then there are idealistic female mystics looking for someone or something to worship and adore.
 Sadly, all too often the object of their adoration turns out to have feet of clay, sometimes very dirty clay indeed.
 Others long to be transported to "Rapture" (whatever they may mean by this) by aliens who have come to planet earth to rescue them from the trials and tribulations of earthly existence.
 Though what they think they have done in the world to deserve "rescuing", we leave you to answer . . .
-Yet others suffer from various mental disorders, often exacerbated by the use of psychiatric drugs.
-The occult jungle holds the greatest dangers for such troubled unfortunates.
+Yet others suffer from various mental disorders, often exacerbated by the habitual use of recreational or prescription drugs.
+It is these deeply troubled individuals for whom the occult jungle holds the greatest dangers.

 Avoiding wrong teachings